mieky/mike.fi/src/posts/2019-12-31-favorite-books-2019.md

 ---
 title: My favorite books of 2019
-description: These are my favorite books I read in 2019.
+description: The best books I read in 2019.
-date: '2019-12-31'
+date: "2019-12-31"
 tags:
   - books
   - goodreads
   - favorites
 ---

 This past year I read (and listened to!) more books than ever.
 Here are my favorites: